keirf/flashfloppy/doc/Install.md

 [Initial Installation](#initial-installation).
 Therefore make sure the Gotek has a stable power supply and a known good USB stick.

+New features and bugfixes are rare.
+In general **you do not need to update the bootloader** and can skip these steps.

 - Remove all old *.UPD and *.RLD files from the USB stick.
 - Copy the contents of the release's reloader/ folder to the root of the USB stick.